American Legion Post 67 is being revitalized. A number of Legionnaires have transferred to 67 to once again make this post an asset to Bridgton.

 We have our work cut out for us right out of the gate.
 In the Spring of 2019 we will be bringing the post home on Depot St back to a useable condition.
 Things like getting the water back into the building and repainting.

 You can count on us to fulfill all your real estate needs throughout the Lakes Region and Oxford Hills area.
 When you want to buy or sell property anywhere in our region contact one of our professional Realtors with years of experience.

 We are an “Old Fashioned” Chocolate Shop – We make all of our chocolate confections by hand.
 This Site is our “virtual chocolate shop”.
-Here you will see many of the regularly available items that are produced in our kitchens and sold in our retail store in North Conway, NH.
-WATCH FOR OUR NEW STORE OPENING IN BRIDGTON, MAINE IN THE SPRING OF 2017!
+Here you will see many of the regularly available items that are produced in our kitchens and sold in our retail stores in North Conway, NH and Bridgton, ME.

 Beth’s Kitchen Café proudly offers you wholesome food that will feed your soul.
 We offer freshly baked goods and delicious, gourmet coffees in the morning; deli sandwiches – each made with a creative twist and fresh, hearty soups for lunch; hand-made pizzas and ‘Grab and Go’ entrees for those of you on-the-run; and a selection of fabulous, home-made desserts!

 Birthwise Midwifery School is a small private institution founded in 1994 in Bridgton, Maine.
 We are a comprehensive, three-year education program for aspiring Certified Professional Midwives (CPMs), accredited by the Midwifery Education Accreditation Council and licensed by the State of Maine Department of Education.
 Birthwise has been approved by SEVIS for enrollment of international students, and students are eligible to apply for Federal Student Aid through the U.S. Education Department (FAFSA).